AstroinformaticsAU/VersionControlTutorial/source/pages/1-firststeps.rst

     # Untracked files:
     #   (use "git add <file>..." to include in what will be committed)
     #
-    #	master.tex
+    #	paper.tex
     nothing added to commit but untracked files present (use "git add" to track)

-This tells us that ``master.tex`` currently falls under the category of "untracked" files.
+This tells us that ``paper.tex`` currently falls under the category of "untracked" files.
 In other words, Git is not tracking any changes we make to this file.

 In order to tell Git to start tracking our new file, use the following command::

-    % git add master.tex
+    % git add paper.tex